paypal/data-contract-template/docs/README.md

 dataset.columns.tags||No|A list of tags that may be assigned to the dataset, table or column; the tags keyword may appear at any level.|

 ## Data quality
+This section describes data quality rules & parameters.
+They are tightly linked to the schema described in the previous section.

 ### Example of data quality at the dataset level

 Note:
 * This example relies on a data quality tool called Elevate.
-Ity should be easily transformed to any other tool.
+It should be easily transformed to any other tool.
+If you have questions, please raise an [issue](https://github.com/paypal/data-contract-template/issues).
 * The data contract template has a provision for supporting multiple data quality tools.

 ```YAML